×

 Along with the speech/dialogue transcription, they can also include vital soundtrack descriptions.
 Speakers’ names, on-screen text and sound effects are all described.

-You may have already seen this in movies, e.g. where text in square brackets explains actions as follows:
+You may have already seen this in movies, where text in square brackets explains actions as follows:

 [Sarah laughs]